-By the late 1980’s, it became necessary to build new facilities to accommodate increasing enrolments.
-A new administration block and two classrooms were built by Fr Peter Rees and blessed and opened by Father Kennedy in 1987, the school’s Silver Jubilee.
+By the late 1980’s, new facilities were built to accommodate increasing enrolments including a new administration block and two classrooms were built by Fr Peter Rees and blessed and opened by Father Kennedy in 1987, the school’s Silver Jubilee.
 A further two classrooms and modern canteen facilities were added in 1994.
 In 1997 the old Kindergarten / canteen building was destroyed by fire and was replaced by a new parish building.

 There are currently 352 children enrolled.
 Last year we celebrated our Diamond Jubilee (60th).